sergenes/runandread-audiobook/README.md

 python make_abook_open_ai.py library/pg11.json
 ```

-### **Step 7: Setup MLX-AUDIO (cloned local repo)**
+### **Step 7: Set up MLX-AUDIO (cloned local repo)**

 ```bash
 pip install -e ~/projects/voice/mlx-audio
 ```
 ---
-🚨 **Note**: Kokoro-82M TTS model skips names and other out-of-dictionary (OOD) words due to its reliance on an external grapheme-to-phoneme (g2p) conversion tool called espeak-ng2.
+**Note**: Kokoro-82M TTS model skips names and other out-of-dictionary (OOD) words due to its reliance on an external grapheme-to-phoneme (g2p) conversion tool called espeak-ng2.
 This behavior occurs when espeak-ng is not properly installed or detected by the system.
 To prevent Kokoro-82M from skipping names and OOD words, you need to install `espeak-ng`

 ```bash